 Hardly used: These textile art books have been lightly used by me from new and are offered here for sale.
 My interests have graduated over time.
 I started with dressmaking and machine embroidery, then patchwork and quilting and hand embroidery.
 After completing qualifications in these subjects I moved onto textile art which is now my main interest.
 So with studying and with my varied and developing interests my library collection has grown and I’m getting short of shelf space.
 Some of my own learning has been from artists featured on internet sites, such as http://www.textileartist.org, and through teaching sites like http://www.sofst.org.
-In spite of all this I’ve found you can still gain so much more from textile art books.
+As well as all this I’ve found you can still gain so much more from textile art books.
 After the excitement of buying them new, I have learned from them, been inspired and used them to teach others.
 So now I would like to think that people whose interests follow a similar path to mine can have the benefit as I offer them here.
 I would like to think that the result could be some beautiful and inspired new creations.
 I have priced them to compete with similar or the same titles seen on line.
 Many stores offer second-hand books for sale on the internet and it’s sometimes surprising how much an out-of-print book can be worth.
 I have searched for a range of prices and put mine a little lower than I can find for sale on the internet.
 So they are competitively priced and in excellent good order too.